 Ingredients

-- 2 cups all-purpose flour (240 g)
+- 2 cups all-purpose flour

-- 1/2 teaspoon smoked paprika (2.5 g)
+- ½ teaspoon smoked paprika

-- 1/2 teaspoon black pepper (2.5 g)
+- ½ teaspoon black pepper

-- 1 pinch of salt
+- 1 pinch salt

-- 1/2 cup whole milk (120 ml)
+- ½ cup whole milk

-- 1 lemon sliced into wedges, for serving
+- 1 lemon sliced into wedges (for serving)

 Instructions

-- Meanwhile, combine the flour, paprika, salt, and black pepper together in a bowl.
-Pour half of the mixture into a second bowl.
-Pour the 1/2 cup of milk into a third bowl.
+- Meanwhile, combine the flour, paprika, salt, and black pepper, then dump half of the flour mixture into a second bowl.
+Pour the half-cup of milk into a third bowl.

-- Place a large skillet over medium-high heat and pour in the olive oil to a depth of just over half an inch.
+- Place a large skillet over medium-high heat and pour in the olive oil to a depth of about half an inch.
+Heat the oil to 350-375°F (176-190°C).

 Notes

-- You can use frozen calamari rings as long as you defrost them first and remove extra moisture with paper towels.
+- You can use frozen calamari rings as long as you defrost them and remove extra moisture with paper towels.

 - These are best served immediately, but you can eat leftovers for up to two days.
 Store in the fridge in a sealed container and reheat in a hot oven for a few minutes.Â